 The keys to success with this method include the following:

 - Be sure to define what the bare minimum of success looks like for the activity.
-In my first pop-up debates, I tell students that success is simply standing up and participating at least once during the debate.
+In my first Pop-Up Debates, I tell students that success is simply standing up and participating at least once during the debate.

 - Remind students after this experience of what they learned about the normality of challenge.
 I can’t stress this enough; you must reinforce for your students how to helpfully interpret this signal.
-They need this signal reinforced so that Belonging they can attribute subsequent struggles to something that is normal for students rather than to something that is uniquely deficient in them.
+They need this Belonging signal reinforced so they can attribute subsequent struggles to something that is normal for students rather than to something that is uniquely deficient in them.

-Asking students to explain difficulty to younger students using a “student-as-expert” prompt
+Asking students to explain difficulty to younger students using a “student as expert” prompt

 This is what I call “student as expert.”
-It’s a brilliant move that comes from the wise intervention strand of the social psychology research, spearheaded in part by folks like Stanford’s Greg Cohen and Greg Walton—two of the leading names in the work on cultivating the Belonging belief in educational settings.
+It’s a brilliant move that comes from the wise intervention strand of the social psychology research, spearheaded in part by folks like Stanford’s Greg Cohen and Greg Walton — two of the leading names in the work on cultivating the Belonging belief in educational settings.

 Let’s look at how this works.